skybluee2001/AC215_AIResearchForGood/README.md

-Group Name AI Research For Good
+**Group Name:** AI Research For Good

-Project: Build a global platform that links AI research groups with organizations aiming to solve social issues using AI.
+**Project:** Build a global platform that links AI research groups with organizations aiming to solve social issues using AI.
 The platform will have a search interface for organizations to look for AI research papers relevant to their social cause.
 A dashboard will provide a curated list of relevant research to the user prompt, the research groups, and how the research work relates to the user’s problem prompt.
 The platform will be designed to support a growing number of research groups and global organizations.

 The User Interface is as shown:
 <img src="references/Flowchart.jpeg"  width="800">

 We process a large corpus of AI research papers & social issue descriptions and train LLMs for information retrieval and matching between research and real-world problems.
 The Pipeline Flow is as shown:
 <img src="references/UI.jpeg"  width="800">

 **Container 1: Retrieve Papers**

 Query ArXiv API for papers on “social impact” and fetch metadata for the top 30 results and saves all the manuscript .txt files to the Google cloud bucket.

 ```